-Attribute Description Identifier [] One or more identifiers for the Portrayal.
-At least one of these should be resolvable within the production environment; others might point to sources with more information.
-Description A description of the Portrayal, e.g. "Youngest Reginald Dwight" and "Adult Elton John." → Portrays The Character being portrayed → PortrayedBy The thing that is doing the portrayal, e.g. an actor.
-Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context Any other context around this Portrayal.
+Attribute Description Description A description of the Portrayal, e.g. "Youngest Reginald Dwight" and "Adult Elton John." \rightarrow Portrays The Character being portrayed \rightarrow PortrayedBy The thing that is doing the portrayal, e.g. an actor.
+This can be a Participant (an Actor), an Asset (a simple CG model), or a Composition (a more complex CG Model.)
+Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. \rightarrow Context Any other context around this Portrayal.
 This Context can include the Production Scenes in which the Portrayal occurs.
-C→ Production Scene [] The Production Scenes in which the Portrayal occurs.
+C → Production Scene [] The Production Scenes in which the Portrayal occurs.